 Popular Article: Apps Like Wish | Wish App Alternatives Reviews

 Wish.com Reviews: How to Have the Best Wish Shopping Online Experience

 Knowing that you’re buying from different merchants is key to answering, “Is Wish shopping safe?”
-We’ve gathered a few tips below that will allow you to answer positively to the question, “Is Wish safe?”
+We’ve gathered a few tips below that will answer the question, “Is Wish safe?”

 - Check out the ratings in the “Store Ratings” tab in the item window, which are specific to the merchant you’re buying from.